rbermudezhomes-ai/prediabetes-predictive-model/README.md

 **The Challenge:** Prediabetes (Class 1) is a critical "window of opportunity" for medical intervention, yet it is difficult to detect.
 In standard predictive models, this group is often overlooked resulting in a zero detection rate because their health markers are easily confused with healthy individuals.

-**The Solution:** We developed a specialized Logistic Regression model using the UCI dataset, specifically optimized to find the "invisible" prediabetic population.
+**The Solution:** We developed a specialized Logistic Regression model using the UCI-Kaggle dataset, specifically optimized to find the "invisible" prediabetic population.
 We expanded the feature space by introducing 6 new experimental feature interactions such as BMI Risk Level, Metabolic Index, Early Warnings, Physical Fragility, Pre-Risk Score and Stress Score, to test if composite metrics could better surface subtle diagnostic signals within the prediabetic class.

-Our model prioritizes **Recall as the primary success metric** to ensure maximum sensitivity.
-In a prediabetes screening context, the objective is to capture the 'invisible' at-risk population.
+Our model prioritizes __Recall as the primary success metric__ to ensure maximum sensitivity.
+In a prediabetes screening context, the objective is to capture the "invisible" at-risk population.
 A high-recall approach minimizes False Negatives, ensuring that individuals who require early intervention are not overlooked by the system.

 #### Rationale

 Prediabetes is defined as higher blood sugar level than normal, but not high enough to be diagnosed as Type 2 Diabetes.
-Approximately 98 million American adults have prediabetes, and 8 in 10 adults do not know that they have the condition.
+Approximately __98 million American adults__ have prediabetes, yet __8 in 10 adults__ remain unaware of their condition.

 The early detection of prediabetes is especially important because prediabetes represents a reversible stage where lifestyle changes can successfully avoid permanent systemic complications.
 Early intervention can reduce the risk of progressing to Type 2 Diabetes (T2D).
 Early detection reduces the staggering healthcare burden associated with treating T2D complications, such as kidney failure, blindness, and cardiovascular disease.